autodesk-platform-services/aps-postman-flows-tutorial/docs/part1-setup/index.md

 ## Import collection

-Let's start by creating the collection of API requests we can later use when building Postman flows.
-We could build the requests by hand if we wanted to, however since there are now [official OpenAPI specifications](https://github.com/autodesk-platform-services/aps-sdk-openapi) available for many APIs in Autodesk Platform Services, including OSS, we can _import_ these specs into Postman instead, and have it auto-generate all the requests for us.
+Let's start by creating a collection of API requests we can later use when building Postman flows.
+We could build the requests by hand if we wanted to, however since there are now [official OpenAPI specifications](https://github.com/autodesk-platform-services/aps-sdk-openapi) available for many APIs in Autodesk Platform Services, including OSS, we can _import_ these specs into Postman instead.

 - Open Postman
 - In the left sidebar, switch to **Collections**, and click **Import**